Author Guidelines

 Structure of submissions

-Submissions normally should be structured as follows (bold are required):
+Submissions normally should be structured as follows (items in bold are required):

 - Title (entered into submission form)